Foundations | Client Details

 The options available in the Consent drop-down list are 'None', 'On request', 'Partial', or 'Full'.

-Any relevant documents which have been uploaded to the Documents tab of a Client record may be linked here for easy access as required.
+Any relevant consent forms i.e. Documents that have been uploaded to the Documents tab of a Client record may be linked here for easy access as required.

 Much of the information in the 'Administration Details' section needs consideration by your organisation, to determine which fields are required for Staff to complete.

-The main areas we recommend utilising, are the Client Start Date (and End Date where appropriate) and entering the Client's NDIS Number.
+The main area we recommend utilising is the Client Start Date (and End Date when appropriate).